Anton21a/Machine-Learning/Assignment 3/technical_report.md

 In addition to standard logistic regression, a 'penalized' logistic regression with LASSO regularization is fit using the glmnet method with a grid of lambda values.
 The model is tuned using cross-validation to find the optimal penalty parameter.
 The coefficients for the best lambda are extracted and the RMSE results are added to the overall performance comparison.

 Then, the random forest classifier is also trained.
 The model uses the ranger engine with a grid search over key hyperparameters (mtry, min.node.size) and the same 5-fold CV framework.
-The chosen hyperparameters are not too heavy on the model, but at the same time they produce better predictions relative to previous models.
+The chosen hyperparameters are not too heavy on the model, but at the same time they produce better predictions relative to previous models:

+* .mtry: controls the number of variables randomly selected as candidates at each split.
+In the grid, values of 5, 10, and 15 were explored.
+A smaller .mtry increases model diversity by forcing trees to consider different subsets of features, which often helps reduce overfitting.
+* .splitrule: set to "gini", which determines how nodes are split by minimizing the Gini impurity.
+This criterion favors splits that result in purer child nodes.
+* .min.node.size: defines the minimum number of observations that must exist in a terminal node.
+Values of 5 and 10 were tested, with smaller sizes allowing deeper trees that can capture more complex patterns, but at the risk of overfitting.

 For each model—particularly X4, X5, LASSO, and RF—fold-wise AUC values are computed using ROC analysis.
 These are visualized with boxplots to show variation in AUC across folds.
 This provides insight into both average performance and stability.